 #8 Arts and crafts on Liulichang Cultural Street

 Immerse yourself into hundreds of years of commercial culture.
 Liulichang Cultural Street is a shopping heaven for art lovers and artists alike.
 You’ll find lots of high-quality Chinese art, such as ancient books, calligraphy, paintings, and much more.
 Liulichang Cultural Street is located in the Xuanwu District, and you can easily get there by metro or bus.

 Fancy some afternoon tea after a morning of sightseeing?
 Why not hop on the metro or bus, and visit Beijing’s largest tea market.
 Maliandao Tea Street has more than 100 tea shops, and about five tea halls collecting thousands of different kinds of teas from all across China.
 Each shop has its own special area for tasting the different kinds of teas, and the owners are always happy to share tips and tricks on how to distinguish the quality of tea, or how to sip your tea like a professional.

 #10 Finish the day at Shichahai (or Houhai) Bar Street

 With over 100 bars, restaurants, and cafes, Shichahai Bar Street is the ideal nighttime hangout after a day of sightseeing and shopping.
-Both travellers and locals head here to grab a drink, listen to some live music, or sing karaoke.
+Both travelers and locals head here to grab a drink, listen to some live music, or sing karaoke.
 However, Shichahai is not only worth a visit at night.
 Surrounded by the beautiful Shichahai Lake and one of the oldest Beijing Hutongs, it’s also perfect for a leisurely stroll during the day.